dmlc/xgboost/doc/parameter.rst

   - Flag to disable default metric.
 Set to 1 or ``true`` to disable.

-* ``num_feature`` [set automatically by XGBoost, no need to be set by user]

-  - Feature dimension used in boosting, set to maximum dimension of the feature

 * ``device`` [default= ``cpu``]

   .. versionadded:: 2.0.0